Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[6] popualtion genomics/README.md

 `Dsuite Dtrios in.vcf sample_ID-arguens`

-and exampled sample_ID file is provided `sample_ID-arguens`.
+An exampled sample_ID file is provided `sample_ID-arguens`.
 In this case it is for the analysis investigating gene flow between Themeda triandra and Themeda quadrivalvis, using Thmeda arguens as the outgroup.

 <br/><br/>

-BH p-value correction was perfomred in R, along with the figures.
+BH p-value correction was performed in R, along with generating the figures.
 Example files included are `Asia_Quad.txt`

 `svg("admix.svg")`